- Digital advertising is getting more expensive.

 Who will you target with your ads?
 Consider:

-– Targeting a lookalike audience based on current customers or email lists.
+– Targeting a lookalike audience based on website visitors, current customers, or email subscribers.

 – Testing a new niche audience (such as trying certain geographic targeting, different age groups, interests, etc.).